 Example scenario: process orders exactly once

-A typical scenario is that you have a Blend that reads items from a data source, and writes them to the Data Store.
-For example you may read orders from your webshop every day and store them in a Data Store for further processing.
+A typical scenario is that you have an automation that reads items from a connector, and writes them to the Data Store.
+For example, you may read orders from your webshop every day and store them in a Data Store for further processing.

 For this scenario, make sure to set